 The following thoughts may help you in reaching such a decision.

-Most choices are made either when beginning school, moving into primary [Year 3] or going to secondary level.
+Most of these choices are made either when beginning school, moving into primary [Year 3] or going to secondary level.

 Choices may occur once or several times during a child’s school career depending on family circumstances.
 They are more likely now and in the future because of greater mobility among our population.

 As a starting point for any decision, you need to be aware of your child’s abilities and needs.
 These could include any or all of the following items :

 - Specific support programs;